rdm-x/python/README.md

-# python
-# Random compilation of syantax
+# Random Compilation of syntax